 What Types of Adoption Benefits Do Employers Offer?

-Adoption benefits are usually similar to benefits available to new biological parents and fall into three general categories: information resources, financial assistance and parental leave.
-Employers may offer one or more of these types of benefits during a single adoption.
+Adoption benefits at work are usually similar to benefits available to new biological parents.
+These employer-provided adoption benefits typically fall into three general categories: information resources, financial assistance and parental leave.
+Employers may offer one or more of these types of benefits during an employee’s adoption process.

 Referrals to licensed adoption agencies, support groups, and organizations